-- (7) On April 17, 2017, Mr. Ignelzi was awarded an option to purchase 61,495 shares of our common stock under our 2014 Plan.
-The shares underlying this option vest as follows: 25% of the shares subject to the option vest on April 17, 2018 (the first anniversary of Mr. Ignelzi's commencement of employment) and the remaining shares vest in 36 equal monthly installments on the first day of each month thereafter, subject to Mr. Ignelzi's continued service.
+- (1) All stock options granted pursuant to our 2014 Plan are exercisable immediately on the grant date.
+In order to preserve the vesting provisions of the options, the shares of our common stock underlying options that are exercised early are subject to a repurchase right by us at the lower of exercise price or fair market value of the underlying stock at the date of repurchase. - (2) On March 7, 2017, Mr. Tucker was awarded an option to purchase 496,674 shares of our common stock under our 2014 Plan.
+The shares underlying this option vest as follows: 25% of the shares subject to the option vest on January 30, 2018 (the first anniversary of Mr. Tucker's commencement of employment) and the remaining shares vest in 36 equal monthly installments on the first day of each month thereafter, subject to Mr. Tucker's continued service through each vesting date.
 In the event of a "change in control" transaction during such continued service, 50% of the unvested shares subject to the option shall accelerate and vest immediately.
-If within 12 months following a "change in control" transaction, Mr. Ignelzi is terminated by us without "cause" or resigns for "good reason," 100% of the unvested shares subject to the option will accelerate and vest immediately. - (8) On May 31, 2016, Dr. Muntendam was awarded an option to purchase 90,526 shares of our common stock under our 2014 Plan.
-Pursuant to the terms of his separation agreement, all unvested stock options held by Dr. Muntendam as of his termination date ceased vesting immediately.
+If within 12 months following a "change in control" transaction, Mr. Tucker is terminated by us without "cause" or resigns for "good reason," 100% of the unvested shares subject to the option will accelerate and vest immediately.